-Students registering with SPS who indicate that English is not their first learned language on the Home Language Survey are given the ELPA21 Screener, a placement exam to determine eligibility for the ELD program.
+Students registering with SPS who indicate that English is not their first learned language on the Home Language Survey are given the WIDA Screener, a placement exam to determine eligibility for the ELD program.
 This placement test must be given within 10 days of the student’s entry into the school district.

-English learners who do not have a high school diploma from any country may attend high school until they graduate or until the end of the school year in which they turn 21.
+Multilingual English learners (MLs) who do not have a high school diploma from any country may attend high school until they graduate or until the end of the school year in which they turn 21.